Concerned about cholesterol? Check your grocery list.

 - Muffins, croissants, cookies, and other rich baked goods

-This list may sound like you have to cut out all the good stuff, but remember: it’s fine to get started with small changes.
+This list may sound like you have to cut out all the good stuff, but remember: It’s fine to get started with small changes.
 Just reducing unhealthy foods can make a big difference.
+As always, moderation is key.
 It’s also helpful to focus on what you can eat.
 You may be surprised at the wide range of delicious options.

 Making small changes to your diet can go a long way to lower your cholesterol.
 Start by planning your meals for the week ahead, then get reacquainted with your neighborhood grocery store.
 While you’re there, shop for these healthy food swaps:

-- Instead of fried or (traditionally) scrambled eggs, try an egg white scramble filled with flavorful veggies like onions, peppers, and tomatoes.
-Maybe even add a little low-fat cheese or your favorite hot sauce.
+- Instead of fried or scrambled eggs, try an egg white scramble filled with flavorful veggies like onions, peppers, and tomatoes.
+Add a little of your favorite hot sauce to spice it up.

 - Instead of white bread and mayonnaise on your turkey club, opt for a high-fiber, whole-wheat bun and a hummus spread.